dpedu/loginjector/README.md

 **Running**

-* `loginjector_daemon -s unix://var/run/docker.sock -o /var/log/container/`
+* `loginjector -s unix://var/run/docker.sock -o /var/log/container/`

 (The above arguments are actually the defaults and need not be specified)